 Illinois American Water conducts extensive monitoring to determine if your water meets all water quality standards.
 The detections of our monitoring are reported in the following tables.
 While most monitoring was conducted in 2023, certain substances are monitored less than once per year because the levels do not change frequently.
-For help with interpreting the tables below, see the "Definition of Terms Used in This Report" on the previous page.
+For help with interpreting the tables below, see previous page "Definition of Terms".